huar2/huar2.github.io/_posts/2018-12-06-third-year-project.md

 <img src="{{ site.baseurl }}/assets/images/mediaanalytics/nlp/nlp_home.png" alt="image not found" width="50%">

 Output page<br>
+Comparing years 1970 to 2017<br>
 <img src="{{ site.baseurl }}/assets/images/mediaanalytics/nlp/output.png" alt="image not found" width="70%">

 ## Repository
 If you want to see how the the site works, please send me your Github username so I can add you as a guest.

 ## Access
-If you want to try out the project yourself, you can email me at rayrayhua@outlook.com
+If you want to try out the project yourself, you can email me at rayrayhua@outlook.com.